-UPE's Legal and Compliance Function monitors compliance with all corporate legal and regulatory requirements which apply to its business activities.
+The UPE Legal and Compliance Function monitors compliance with all corporate legal and regulatory requirements that apply to business activities.
 These requirements include current legislation, regulations, regulatory standards and codes of practices.
-The scope of the requirements embraces both the country of establishment where UPE is regulated and supervised and also the countries of sale where its products are distributed to customers.
+The scope of the requirements embraces both the country of establishment in which UPE is regulated and supervised, and the countries of sale where its products are distributed to customers.

 To support this process, the Compliance Function presents a Compliance Monitoring Plan to the Risk and Compliance Committee and assesses progress against the plan on an ongoing basis.
-The Legal and Compliance Function conducts routine monitoring and surveillance over the First Line of Defence and reports the results to the Risk and Compliance Committee.
+The Legal and Compliance Function conducts routine monitoring and surveillance over the First Line of Defense and reports the results to the Risk and Compliance Committee.
 The monitoring completed includes the following:

 - AML and CTF: Conducting reviews of policyholder documentation for AML and CTF purposes.
-Performing AML and CTF risk assessments. - Transaction Monitoring: Monitoring transactions for potentially suspicious activity and filing STRs. - Regulatory and legislation monitoring: Monitoring and recording legislative requirements and conduct of business obligations that apply to UPE. - Data Protection: Conducting Data Protection monitoring and risk assessments, and General Data Protection Regulations related obligations - Online Training: Rolling out companywide training in areas such as Anti Money Laundering, Data Protection and supporting the Code of Conduct training. - Legal cases: Monitoring and reporting on-going and recently closed legal cases. - Complaints: Monitoring and reporting on complaints. - Financial Sanctions: Monitoring by the Head of Financial Crime.
+Performing AML and CTF risk assessments. - Transaction Monitoring: Monitoring transactions for potentially suspicious activity and filing Suspicious Transaction Reports. - Regulatory and legislation monitoring: Monitoring and recording legislative requirements and conduct of business obligations that apply to UPE.

+- Data Protection: Conducting Data Protection monitoring and risk assessments, and GDPR related obligations. - Online Training: Rolling out companywide training in areas such as AML, Data Protection and supporting the Code of Conduct training. - Litigation: Monitoring and reporting on-going and recently closed litigation. - Complaints: Monitoring and reporting on complaints. - Financial Sanctions: Sanctions monitoring and reporting activities.